ItsmyRyb/LitVM-Testnet/README.md

 LitVM has announced the launch of the LiteForge testnet.
 You can participate by testing the ecosystem to be eligible for rewards in the future
 ## [Lite Forge](https://liteforge.hub.caldera.xyz/)
 1. Go to the [website](https://liteforge.hub.caldera.xyz/) and connect your wallet.
 Add the network zkLTC to your wallet and request test tokens
-2. Transfer zkLTC on website from Liteforge to the Sepolia network and bridge back from Sepolia to Liteforge network
+2. Transfer from zkLTC to the Sepolia network and bridge back from Sepolia to zkLTC network
 ## [OnChainGM](https://onchaingm.com/)
 1. Go to the [OnChainGM](https://onchaingm.com/) and connect your wallet.
 Choose testnet network zkLTC
 2. Click GM on LitVM & click deploy on LitVM (Do it everydays)